Muhammad-314/Fruit-Classification-with-Nutrient-Degradation-Estimation/README.md

  Mango: 4 stages
  Apple: 3 stages
 Augmentation Methods
-The script generates an augmented_dataset directory, split into train and val subdirectories for model development.
-Two distinct methods are used to create image variations :
 1. Keras ImageDataGenerator: This method is applied aggressively to generate 100 training images and 20 validation images per source image.
 Key augmentation parameters include: o Geometric Transformations: Rotation (+ 40 %), Shifts (horizontal/vertical + 30%), Shear (+ 30 %), and Zoom (+ 30%).
 o Colour/Lighting Variations: Horizontal/Vertical Flip, Brightness (50% to 150%), and Channel Shift .